kevbuh/guide/README.md

 - [x] Build symbolic engine
     - [x] expression to AST representation
     - [x] implement common laws on the AST
+    - [ ] complete all logical rules
-    - [ ] complete writing the logic for the implication and bi-conditional laws
+        - [ ] implication and bi-conditional laws
-    - [ ] complete simplifications laws like "Zero and One" Law, Identity Law, double negation
+        - [ ] simplifications laws like "Zero and One" Law, Identity Law, double negation
     - [ ] fix idempotent bug
     - [ ] simplify AST at each step
 - [x] Build prompt engine